Chrisbuildit/ShareExplorer/README.md

 A website-application build for retail investors that wants to do stock researching in a fun and nature-inspiring setting.
-The application provides a search-functionality that provide users with fundamental stock data, as well as a chart and most important of all, a buy or sell advise.
+The application provides a search-functionality that provide users with fundamental stock data, as well as a chart and a technical analysis.
 Users can keep track of the last company they have researched by creating an account that automatically saves the last company a user has researched.

 ## Data sources

 All data is provided by third-parties.
 Fundamental data is sourced from 'Alpha Vantage'.
-The charts and trading advice from Tradingview.
+The charts and technical analysis are from "tradingview.com"

 ## Project status

-This is a work-in-process project so the application is currently very limited in its functionality.
-Future functionality will include a stock screener as well as the ability to save company data for future comparison.
+This is a work-in-process project so the application is currently limited in its functionality.
+Future functionality will include a stock screener and a trading advice.

 ## Project screenshot